ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 What you will do now is put some Python code into the local repo—or more precisely, you'll put some Python code into the directory that corresponds to that repo.
 You won't actually commit it to the repo until the next step.

-So, what we want to do first is make `~/github/spis19-lab02-Name-Name` (except with your pair's names, not literally `Name-Name`) be your current directory.
+So, what we want to do first is go into the `~/github/spis19-lab02-Name-Name` (except with your pair's names, not literally `Name-Name`) directory.
 Use the `cd` command to make that happen.

 When you've done it, you
 should be able to type `pwd` and see that your current directory path ends in `github/spis19-lab02-Name-Name`, just like in the example output below: